-It goes like this: Put your additional patches on the card with special filenames in the format $\mathbf{droid}XY.\mathbf{ini}$, where X is the number of the controller and Y the number of the button.
-Then for example $\mathbf{droid14.ini}$ will be loaded if you $\mathit{first press and hold}$ the button $\mathit{4}$ on your first controller while then pressing the load button on the master.
+It goes like this: Put your additional patches on the card with special filenames in the format droidXY.ini, where X is the number of the controller and Y the number of the button.
+Then for example droid14.ini will be loaded if you first press and hold the button 4 on your first controller while then pressing the load button on the master.

 This way if you have one P2B8 you can choose between nine different patches.
 If you have a second P2B8 controller, this extends to 17 patches, because now holding button 1 on controller 2 will load droid21.ini and so on.
 A B32 gives you a total of 32 alternative patches to load and so on.
-And yes: if you have 10 or more controllers and some B32 amongst them, droid124.ini would be loaded by button 24 on controller 1, but also by button 4 on controller 12.
+And yes: if you have 10 or more controllers and some B32 amongst them, droid124.ini would be ways omit the digit 1 if you just want to address the first jack in the list.
+So output is just the same as output1.